mihirchronicles/mihirchronicles.github.io/content/bookshelf/bird-by-bird.md

 ---
-title: Bird By Bird | Some Instructions On Writing And Life by Anne Lamott
+title: Bird By Bird by Anne Lamott
 date: "2022-11-05"
 path: "/bookshelf/bird-by-bird"
 ---

 ## I. Brief Summary

 Anne Lamott offers basic instructions on how to write and manage discipline around writing.
 She is witty which makes reading this book fun.
 My takeaway—to become a better writer, you have to write more and first draft is always going to be terrible.
 Don't judge your first draft too harshly.
 Do not make perfectionism your friend.
 Writing reveals the story because you have to write to figure out what you're writing about.

 ## II.
 Big Ideas

 - Sit down to work at approximately the same time every day.
 - Perfectionism is the voice of the oppressor, the enemy of the people.
 - Becoming a better writer is going to help you become a better reader, and that is the real payoff.